This hearty, tasty, divine, filling, easy-to-make, no-beef vegan mushroom stew recipe is a great lunch or dinner idea

 And I must say, I’m so proud of myself for recreating that exact dish and I can’t stress enough that you have to try this.
 Especially if you have non-vegans in your life that you would like to impress.
 Honestly, give it a go.

 Besides this delicious no beef vegan stew, I have made home-made gnocchi to go along with the stew.
 They are not a necessity but they definitely make this dish complete.
 You can, of course, prepare store-bought gnocchi.

-Let’s see what are the key ingredients of this no beef vegan stew;
+Let’s see what are the key ingredients of this vegan no beef mushroom stew;

 Mushrooms – I used white button mushrooms, and I used a lot.
 Mushrooms are amazing, by taste and by their nutritional value.
 They give this dish umami flavour, and make it more filling and hearty.